hlab-design-analysis/SIMPLE/README.md

   <img src="https://github.com/hlab-design-analysis/SIMPLE/blob/dev/Simulators/Simulator2_SIMPLE/results_SIMPLE/Simulation4/LWRcatch_4.png" width="500" title="hover text">
 </p>

-Therefore the simulator generates the single fishes by sampling from a species - specific weight distribution until the weight of the catch specified for each haul is met.
+Therefore the simulator generates the single fishes by sampling from a species - specific weight distribution until the weight of the catch specified for each haul (just one in this case) is met.

 <p align="center">
   <img src="https://github.com/hlab-design-analysis/SIMPLE/blob/dev/Simulators/Simulator2_SIMPLE/results_SIMPLE/Simulation4/DistExtractedFishsim4.png" width="500" title="hover text">
 </p>

 Once a vector of fishes belonging to a species with a weight assigned to each is generated and the fishes are mixed randomly, the weight variable is used to calculate the volume of each fish based on the species it belongs to (conv. factors: her = 932.274568364 gram/L; spr = 852.182251494 gram/L).
-These information flow into an array containing information on each fish species, weight and volume used to represent the details of the catch in each haul.
+These information flow into an array containing information on each fish species, weight and volume used to represent the details of the catch in each of the hauls.

 <p align="center">
   <img src="https://github.com/hlab-design-analysis/SIMPLE/assets/99275660/cb63d60f-29fa-4f37-8285-ecbb14eeb4f9" width="500" title="hover text">
 </p>

-This is done for each haul, allowing us to build an haul list containing all the information needed for the simulation.
+This is done for each of the hauls, allowing us to build an haul list containing all the information needed for the simulation.

 ```
 ## We obtain the features of the haul enclosed in the haulList object: